 |Sony A6300« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Sony A6300|

 |Sony A6000« »||Y||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony A6000|

-Both the M6 and the A6400 are recent models that are part of the current product line-up.
-The M6 replaced the earlier Canon M5, while the A6400 followed on from the Sony A6300.
+The A6400 is a recent model that features in the current product line-up of Sony.
+In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon M6 better than the Sony A6400 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS M6: